 Ron Grainer and Delia Derbyshire 'Doctor Who Theme'

 Pet Shop Boys 'Some Speculation'

 Radiohead 'Skttrbrain [Four Tet RMX]'

 Delia Derbyshire 'Reel-To-Beatmatching' / 'Blue Veils And Golden Sands'

 Orchestral Manoeuvres in the Dark 'Introducing Radios' / 'The Messerschmitt Twins' / 'Messages' / 'Silent Running' / 'Agnus Dei' / 'Progress (live)' / 'Once When I Was Six (live)'

 New Order 'Everything's Gone Green'

-Gary Numan & The Tubeway Army 'Are Friends Electric?'
+Gary Numan and The Tubeway Army 'Are Friends Electric?'

 Trisomie 21 'The Last Song'